 So, how much should you spend?
 It depends.
 My main goal is to have a frequency of right around 1.0.
 In a perfect world, it’s no more than that.
 I only want to reach each user once.

-Make sure to run test campaigns and monitor this within your Ads Manager or the new ad reports.
+Make sure to run test The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and monitor this within your Ads Manager or the new ad reports.
 There is a metric there for Frequency.

 So the proper budget should be whatever it will cost to keep a frequency at about 1.0 — particularly for Fans.
 I can tell you that I am currently spending about $1 per day to get that frequency.
 So if your audience is much smaller than mine, you will either likely have a frequency greater than 1.0 or you should look to expand your non-Fan audience.